NHIndustries NH90: Norway

 A February 2018 report by the Norwegian Armed Forces found that its NH90 fleet offered insufficient flight hours for the intended roles; this report advised that all helicopters be converted to the ASW role as required by the Royal Norwegian Navy, as opposed to current plans which see 6 of the 14 NH90s in that role, and the rest configured for Norwegian Coast Guard duties.
 The Norwegian Ministry of Defence stated that it would consider the report's recommendations.
 In September 2018, the Norwegian Armed Forces reversed course via an updated study which affirmed that, under certain conditions, the requirements for both the navy and coast guard can be met with 14 NH90s; these conditions specifically state good spare parts availability, sufficient aircraft for maintenance scheduling, and a sufficient overhaul capacity.
 Norwegian Minister of Defence Frank Bakke-Jensen added that, although the inauguration is challenging, the ministry holds on to the timeline in which phasing in will be completed by 2022.

-In February 2022, the Norwegian Minister of Defense again threatened to terminate the NH90 contract due to concerns over new delays and NHI not meeting contractual obligations, considering sourcing alternative helicopters.
-In June 2022, the Norwegian Minister of Defense Bjørn Arild Gram announced the Norwegian Defence Material Agency was given the task to terminate the NH90 contract due to NHI not meeting contractual obligations, and announced that the NH90 is taken out of operation with immediate effect.
+In February 2022, the Norwegian Minister of Defence again threatened to terminate the NH90 contract due to concerns over new delays and NHI not meeting contractual obligations, considering sourcing alternative helicopters.
+In June 2022, the Norwegian Minister of Defence Bjørn Arild Gram announced the Norwegian Defence Material Agency was given the task to terminate the NH90 contract due to NHI not meeting contractual obligations, and announced that the NH90 is taken out of operation with immediate effect.
 Ten months later, Gram stated that the Lockheed Martin MH-60R Seahawk would replace the NH90.
-Norway also operates Westland Sea Kings and AW101 Merlins.
+Norway also operated Westland Sea Kings and AW101 Merlins.

 In November 2025, the Norwegian government reached a settlement with NHIndustries.
 As part of the settlement, NHIndustries is to pay the Norwegian government €305 million, in addition to a further €70 million in existing bank guarantees.
-In turn, the Norwegian government is to return all of its NH90 helicopters and associated spare parts.
+In turn, the Norwegian government is to return all of its NH90 helicopters and associated spare parts and related equipment to NHIndustries.

 Oman

 In July 2004, the Sultanate of Oman issued an order for a total of 20 NH90 TTHs for the Royal Air Force of Oman (RAFO).
-To cope with the extreme flight conditions of the Middle East, RAFO NH90s are equipped with enhanced power plants; the type is to replace the Agusta/Bell 205A and Agusta/Bell 212 used for tactical transport and search and rescue operations.
-On 23 June 2010, the first two NH90 TTHs were delivered to the RAFO at Musana Air Base.
-By July 2012, ten NH90s had been delivered to the RAFO; in Omani service, the NH90 has established an endurance record, flying 700 nmi without refueling during a 5-hour 21 minute-long mission.
-The Oman NH90 are known to use 20 mm gun pods, as opposed to smaller caliber door guns.
+To cope with the extreme flight conditions of the Middle East, RAFO NH90s are equipped with enhanced power plants; the type is to replace the Agusta/Bell 205A and Agusta/Bell 212 used for tactical transport, and search and rescue operations.
+On 23 June 2010, the first two NH90 TTHs were delivered to the RAFO at Musona Air Base.
+By July 2012, ten NH90s had been delivered to the RAFO; in Omani service, the NH90 has established an endurance record, flying 700 nmi without refuelling during a 5-hour 21 minute-long mission.
+The Oman NH90 are known to use 20mm gun pods, as opposed to smaller calibre door guns.